|

 (3) Purposes may only be so specified with a view to the authorization of projects or research which increase knowledge about the creation and development of embryos, or about disease, or enable such knowledge to be applied.

-6) Since the Act was passed there have been a number of important developments in this very fast moving area of science…In January 2001, following large majorities in both Houses of Parliament by free votes, the Human Fertilisation and Embryology (Research Purposes) Regulations were passed which added three new purposes for which research on human embryos are permitted:
+Human Fertilisation and Embryology Authority Regulation of Research on Human Embryo (2001)6) Since the Act was passed there have been a number of important developments in this very fast moving area of science…In January 2001, following large majorities in both Houses of Parliament by free votes, the Human Fertilisation and Embryology (Research Purposes) Regulations were passed which added three new purposes for which research on human embryos are permitted:

 -Increasing knowledge about the development of embryos